 If you are acting as a company director you must not accept a benefit from a third party that is given because you are a company director, or because you will or will not do something in your role as a director.

 Directors must declare the extent and nature of any interest they have or may have in a transaction or arrangement with the company.
 If this is a proposed transaction, the interest must be declared before it is entered into.
 When a transaction has already been finalised, the interest should be declared as soon as is practicably possible.

-Expert Regulatory & Compliance Advice for Directors in Sheffield and London
+Expert Regulatory & Compliance Advice for Directors in Sheffield

 For directors found to have breached their duties, the consequences can have a huge impact on their lives and careers.
 If you fail to disclose an interest, it can result in a criminal fine.

 At Wilford Smith, we take pride in our reputation for unique representation, giving our clients a service that is exceptionally strategic and results driven, and are able to attract the highest calibre barristers to provide support when necessary.
 Directors Defence is extremely complex, but with years of experience in handling these cases we are best placed to conduct a robust defence on your behalf.